-December 2009 off-Site groundwater contours for the upper St. Peter Sandstone aquifer are presented on Figure 3.4.
-For the upper St. Peter aquifer, groundwater flow is characterized by the St. Peter Sandstone monitoring wells at the Highway 96 Site along with off-Site monitoring wells located east of Gilfillan Lake (MW-17A) and west of Gilfillan Lake (MW-18A, MW-19A, and MW-21A).
+October 2011 off-Site groundwater contours for the upper St. Peter Sandstone aquifer are presented on Figure 3.4.
+For the upper St. Peter aquifer, groundwater flow conditions are characterized by the St. Peter Sandstone monitoring wells at the Highway 96 Site along with off-Site monitoring wells located east of Gilfillan Lake (MW-17A) and west of Gilfillan Lake (MW-18A, MW-19A, and MW-21A).

-December 2009 off-Site groundwater contours for the basal St. Peter Sandstone aquifer are presented on Figure 3.5.
-Groundwater flow in the basal St. Peter Sandstone aquifer is characterized by off-Site monitoring wells (MW-17B, MW-18B, MW-19B, and MW-20B), converted residential monitoring wells (1 Lily Pond, 11 Lily Pond, 6 Blue Goose and 11 Robb Farm Road), and two residential wells located on the west side of Gilfillan Lake (6 West Shore Road and 38 East Oaks Road).
-Groundwater flow in the basal St. Peter aquifer is approximately 10 times slower than in the upper St. Peter Sandstone aquifer.
-December 2009 off-Site groundwater contours for the Prairie du Chien aquifer are presented on Figure 3.6.
-Groundwater flow in the Prairie Du Chien aquifer is characterized by off-site monitoring wells MW-17L, MW-18L, and MW-19L.
-Groundwater flow in the Prairie du Chien aquifer is regionally toward the west (Ref.
+October 2011 off-Site groundwater contours for the basal St. Peter Sandstone aquifer are presented on Figure 3.5.
+Groundwater flow conditions in the basal St. Peter Sandstone aquifer are characterized by off-Site monitoring wells (MW-17B, MW-18B, MW-19B, and MW-20B), converted residential monitoring wells (1 Lily Pond, 11 Lily Pond, 6 Blue Goose and 11 Robb Farm Road), and two active residential wells located on the west side of Gilfillan Lake (6 West Shore Road and 38 East Oaks Road).
+Lateral groundwater flow in the basal St. Peter aquifer is approximately 10 times slower than in the upper St. Peter Sandstone aquifer.

+October 2011 off-Site groundwater contours for the Prairie du Chien aquifer are presented on Figure 3.6.
+Groundwater flow conditions in the Prairie du Chien aquifer are characterized by off-Site monitoring wells MW-17L, MW-18L, and MW-19L.
+Lateral groundwater flow in the Prairie du Chien aquifer is regionally toward the west (Ref.
 17).

 The Prairie du Chien aquifer underlies the basal St. Peter Sandstone aquifer.
 The Prairie du Chien has a higher hydraulic conductivity compared to the St Peter Sandstone, which is attributed to its high fracture density.
 Based on single well response test data, the hydraulic conductivity of the Prairie du Chien aquifer ranges from 0.03 cm/s to 0.07 cm/s (72 ft/d to 187 ft/d) (Ref.
 12), which is comparable to known published values.
 Applying a regional hydraulic gradient of 0.001 ft/ft and an effective porosity of 0.056 (Ref.
-17), the groundwater flow velocity is attributed to the varying degrees of fracture present in the Prairie du Chien aquifer.
+17), the groundwater flow velocity in the Prairie du Chien ranges from 470 to 1,220 ft/yr.
+This range of flow velocity is attributed to the varying degrees of fractures present in the Prairie du Chien aquifer.

-3.3 EW1A/EW2 PERFORMANCE ASSESSMENT
+3.3 GROUNDWATER EXTRACTION SYSTEM PERFORMANCE ASSESSMENT

-Since June 1989, operation of a groundwater extraction system in the Lower Sand/St. Peter Sandstone aquifers (EW1/EW1A/EW2) has prevented migration of VOCs from the Site.
+Since June 1989, operation of a groundwater extraction system in the Lower Sand/St. Peter Sandstone aquifers (EW1/EW1A/EW1B and EW2) has prevented migration of VOCs from the Site.
 In addition to providing hydraulic containment, the extraction system removes VOCs from the Lower Sand/St. Peter Sandstone aquifers.
-The extracted water is discharged directly into the sanitary sewer under a MCES special discharge permit.
+The extracted water is discharged directly into the sanitary sewer under an MCES special discharge permit.